Autism spectrum disorder (ASD) is a group of neurodevelopmental disorders that affect the brain.

 - temper tantrums

-- irregular reaction to sounds, smells, tastes, sights, or textures
+- unusual reactions to sounds, smells, tastes, sights, or textures

 - irregular eating and sleeping habits